 Research is something I hate.
 I don’t know which is worse, a dental visit or doing research.
 This is why I didn’t go to college.
 But, I know; I want to protect my hard earned dollars and I need to get smart about Automated Teller Machines.
-So where do I start?
+Where do I start?

 Research needs to be done in a systematic way to obtain great information in the least amount of time.
-So I decided to answer some of the most fundamental questions.
+I decided to answer some of the most fundamental questions.

 First, I want to gain an understanding of the industry as whole.
 Next, I want to understand the process of the transaction and how this works in detail.
 Then I want to learn about the machines, features, costs, installation etc. Is there competition and if so, can I still make money in this business?

 I spent a lot of time on the internet researching the industry as a whole.
 There are about 220,000 machines in the US that are owned by non-banking companies and individuals.
-So my first thought is that this is about 1 machine per 1,000 individuals (there’s about 220 million adults in the US/220 thousand machines and you get 1,000 adults per machine).
+My first thought is that this is about 1 machine per 1,000 individuals (there’s about 220 million adults in the US/220 thousand machines and you get 1,000 adults per machine).
 I don’t know if this is good or bad, but it seems OK for now.
 While learning about this, I picked up on an industry term: ISO – Independent Service Operator which are the owners of the ATM’s.
 Note to self, learn the terms as I go through this research phase.

 The ATM industry started in the late 1970’s and grew within the banking industry during the 80’s.
 Banks agreed to honor other bank cards with a fee attached.
 This fee is called the interchange fee.
-So I learned a new term: Interchange is the fee I assess the customer to use my machine.
+I learned a new term: Interchange is the fee I assess the customer to use my machine.
 ISO’s became involved and this is where we are today.
-Apparently, the high transaction spots are taken, malls, shopping centers, high volume restaurants, quick serve gas stations etc. So finding a good spot seems to be the trick to making money.
+Apparently, the high transaction spots are taken, malls, shopping centers, high volume restaurants, quick serve gas stations etc. Finding a good spot seems to be the trick to making money.

 Process of a Transaction